rainsworth/GMRT-TAU_catalogue/README.md

 <HR WIDTH="100%">

 <h3>FITS Images</h3>
 <p>We provide image files in FITS format for each field at each frequency at both native and re-imaged resolutions with primary beam correction applied (12 FITS images in total).
-The <b>*_catalogue.FITS</b> files below were used to create the source catalogue presented in this work, each with an image cell size of 1.5 arcsec and CLEAN restoring beam as listed in the paper (<a href="http://adsabs.harvard.edu/abs/2016MNRAS.462.2904A">ads</a>, <a href="https://github.com/rainsworth/GMRT-TAU_catalogue/blob/master/MNRAS-2016-Ainsworth-2904-17.pdf">pdf</a>).
-The <b>*_native.FITS</b> files below are the original image files with the native (ROBUST 0) resolution used to detect the target sources, the results of which were presented in Ainsworth et al. (2016a, <a href="http://adsabs.harvard.edu/abs/2016MNRAS.459.1248A">ads</a>). </p>
+The <b>*_catalogue.FITS</b> files below were used to create the source catalogue presented in this work, each with an image cell size of 1.5 arcsec and CLEAN restoring beam as listed in the paper (<a href="http://adsabs.harvard.edu/abs/2016MNRAS.462.2904A">ads</a>, <a href="https://arxiv.org/abs/1607.07245">arXiv</a>).
+The <b>*_native.FITS</b> files below are the original image files with the native (ROBUST 0) resolution used to detect the target sources, the results of which were presented in Ainsworth et al. (2016a; <a href="http://adsabs.harvard.edu/abs/2016MNRAS.459.1248A">ads</a>, <a href="https://arxiv.org/abs/1603.06836">arXiv</a>). </p>

 <h4>Catalogue resolution FITS Images (data files too large for GitHub)</h4>
       <li><a href="https://homepages.dias.ie/rainsworth/GMRT-TAU_catalogue/L1551_323MHz_catalogue.FITS">L1551_323MHz_catalogue.FITS</a> (144.2 MB)